hubmapconsortium/neo4j-docker/README.md

 sudo ./neo4j-docker.sh dev build
 ````

-This build creates the neo4k docker image for `dev`.
-After that, we can start the neo4j container by:
+This build creates the neo4j docker image for `dev`.

+## Data persistence via volume mount

+There's an empty directory under each version's sub-directory named `hubmap.db`.
+This `hubmap.db` is the database to be mounted from host to the neo4j container for data persistence.

+If you have an exported version of the database, for instance `$NEO4J_HOME/data/databases/graph.db`.
+Copy all the files within `graph.db` to this `hubmap.db` before starting the container.

+## Spin up the neo4j container

+We can start the neo4j container by:

 ````
 sudo ./neo4j-docker.sh dev start